slerman12/Builder/UnifiedML/src/ML/README.md

 Beyond "artificial" intelligence, these tools can be used to greater understand intelligence more generally.
 To that end, we think it can connect us further to nature, not further from it.

 And frankly I'm not sure about any of this either, but I trust my own ethics.
+Moreover, I trust that something important is being built and that I'm just a small part of it.
+Maybe one day I'll be quoting Oppenheimer/the Bhagavad Gita in saying "I am become death, the destroyer of worlds."
+I hope not.

 #